EARnagram/lessons/sec4/angular_directives/README.md

 > "One week ago I tucked a small seed into the pocket of my cheek with
 > a pinch of dirt.
 I feel it sprouting more everyday.
 Life is
 > constant."
 >
 > -- _Tilda Swinton_

 Directives are additional DOM nodes (think custom attributes on HTML tags) that Angular uses to apply behaviors to HTML elements.
-Angular comes with a bunch of different directives for different behaviors and gives you the ability to create your own.
+Angular comes with a bunch of built-in directives for a variety of behaviors; it also gives you the ability to create your own directives for custom behaviors!

 There are a few you'll be using all the time that we're gonna walk through together today.
 There are also a few you've already used – `ng-app` and